octo-technology/OpenTezos/docs/blockchain-basics/proof-of-work.md

 - an arbitrary number called _NONCE_ (diminutive of _Number used ONCE_ )
 - and the hash of all these data

 Fig. 3 shows an example of a block.
 Notice that the hash of the block starts with "_d8ca_".
 So far, this block is considered _invalid_.
-There are different rules for validating a block depending on the blockchain considered.
+There are different rules for validating a block depending on the chosen blockchain.
 Most blockchains use *Proof-of-Work*, which consists of proving that validation's work has been done on the block.

 ![](../../static/img/blockchain-basics/invalid_block.svg)
 <small className="figure">FIGURE 3: The hash of DATA, NONCE and block number does not start with 000: The block is invalid.</small>

 For example, a widely used validation rule is that the hash must start with _000_.
 Therefore, the block will have to be "mined"; that is to say, it will be necessary to find a random _NONCE_ such that the hash of the block (including the _NONCE_) starts with _000_.
 Note that this problem is arbitrary.
-Other consensuses choose to have a hash starting with _123_ or that the hash in base 10 is lower than 1000 (case of Ethereum).
-You just need a rule that proves that a validation's work has been done on the block and that allows finding one validator in the world (i.e., the first one to find a valid _NONCE_).
+Other consensuses choose to have a hash starting with _123_ or that the hash in base 10 is lower than 1000 (in the case of Ethereum).
+You just need a rule that proves that a validation work has been done on the block and that allows for the finding of one validator in the world (i.e., the first one to find a valid _NONCE_).
 When the rule is validated, the block is then valid.

 In fig. 4, we have repeatedly incremented _NONCE_ and calculated the hash of the block until we got a hash starting with "000".
-This process is not fixed in time, it can be very short or very long, because each NONCE is *equally probable*.
+This process is not fixed in time, it can be very short or very long because each NONCE is *equally probable*.
 In this case, we have incremented the _NONCE_ up to 29258.
 The block is now valid.

 ![](../../static/img/blockchain-basics/valid_block.svg)
 <small className="figure">FIGURE 4: The hash of DATA, NONCE and block number starts with 000, the block is signed</small>